Ilambazar (community development block): Overview

 Birbhum district is physiographically a part of the ancient Rarh region.
 The western portion of the district is basically an extension of the Chota Nagpur Plateau.
 The area has mostly loose reddish lateritic low fertility soil.
 In the east, the flood plains of the major rivers, such as the Ajay, Bakreshwar, Mayurakshi and Brahmani, have soft alluvial soil.
 The forest cover is only 3.5% of the total district.
 Although coal is found in the district and Bakreshwar Thermal Power Station has a capacity of 1050MW, the economic condition of Birbhum is dominated by agriculture.
-From 1977 onwards majorland reforms took place in West Bengal.
+From 1977 onwards major land reforms took place in West Bengal.
 Land in excess of land ceiling was acquired and distributed amongst the peasants.
 In Birbhum district, 19,968 hectares of vested agricultural land has been distributed amongst 161,515 beneficiaries, till 2011.
 However, more than 38% of the operational land holding is marginal or less than 1 acre.
 The proportion of agricultural labourers amongst total workers in Birbhum district is 45.9%, the highest amongst all districts of West Bengal.
 Culturally rich Birbhum, with such traditional landmarks as Jaydev Kenduli and Chandidas Nanoor, is home to Visva-Bharati University at Santiniketan, having close association with two Nobel laureates – Rabindranath Tagore and Amartya Sen.